Carving a flower

-Carving flowers in wood is usually done by using a specialized tool such as fine chisels.
-You can also use a Dremel tool, and both tools allow you to get some of the most intricate details that a flower has.
-You also have the option to switch between different Dremel accessories and chisel sizes to achieve the best results.
-This post will guide you through creating your own fantastic floral art in wood.
+For carving flowers in wood, you usually use a special tool, such as a fine chisel.
+You can also use a Dremel tool.
+With either tool, you can bring out some of the most intricate details of a flower.
+You can also switch between different Dremel accessories and chisel sizes to get the best results.
+In this post, you’ll learn how to create fantastic wooden flower artwork.
+Let’s start whittling flowers!

-- Use the V tool to remove excess material outside the lines you just carved.
+- Use the V tool to remove excess material outside your carved lines.

 - Leave the petal shapes alone and carve the background.